aftly/Flags/README.md

 - [x] **Game modes**: Add Dates answer mode and difficulty modes (for guess limit)
 - [x] **Multi-select** flags in List for save/unsave and scores in History to delete
 - [x] **Gesture transform** in fullscreen, to zoom and pan on images
+- [x] Add Python scripts to external repository @ https://github.com/aftly/flag-data-scripts
 - [x] **(Partially done)** - Optimize app for different system Font sizes
 <br>
 --- Priority ---
-- [ ] Add Python scripts to external repository
 - [ ] More flags
 - [ ] Info dialog in screen to describe game modes
 - [ ] Replace current fullscreen gesture transform with one that doesn't conflict with carousel gestures